nuxt/image/docs/content/en/nuxt-picture.md

 ---
 title: Picture Component
-description: 'Picture component'
+description: "Picture component"
 position: 8
-category: Componets
+category: Components
 ---

 If you want to use modern and optimized formats like `webp` or `avif` and support browsers like `IE` or `Safari` you should use `nuxt-picture` component. `nuxt-picture` component is based on HTML `<picture>` tag, this component is designed to support modern formats and improve browser compatibility at the same time.

 `nuxt-picture` supports all available props of `nuxt-img` with these additional props: